Background

 A number of residents in rural areas near the community of Prineville (Crook County) have raised concerns about contaminants in their domestic (private) well water.
 These include concerns about human health, animal health, plumbing and appliances, and the odor, taste, and appearance of well water.
 Local and state officials contacted the Oregon Health Authority (OHA) to ask whether OHA could help answer community questions about possible health risks from using the water for drinking, cooking, bathing and other daily uses.

-OHA will notify households that tested positive for total coliform by sending emails or letters.
-This notification will include information about recommended next steps and resources to address this problem.
+DEQ's contractors sampled about 60 domestic wells in the community during November 2024.
+The focus of the sampling was metals.
+However, DEQ's contractors also tested for total coliform (bacteria).
+OHA notified households that tested positive for total coliform by sending emails or letters in November 2024.
+This notification included information about recommended next steps and resources to address this problem.
 Total coliform in well water does not necessarily mean that people drinking the water will get sick, but it does mean that germs are getting into the well somehow.
 At any time, some of those germs entering the well could be pathogenic (disease-causing).
 The health effects associated with pathogenic bacteria in well water are gastrointestinal with symptoms like stomach cramping, diarrhea, nausea, and vomiting.

 Previous Work